xiaocaicaizi/xiaocaicaizi/README.md

-🌱 Currently learning: How to not break things and How to make them work when I do 🤔 Ask me about: The best way to Google an error message 📫 How to reach me: [email/contact info]
+🌱 Currently learning: How to not break things and How to make them work when I do 🤔 Ask me about: The best way to Google an error message 📫 How to reach me: xxx

 Fun fact: I can break a project with 5 lines of code, but I’ll try my best to fix it with 1000. 😜